 The panel changed into less persuaded that acupuncture is appropriate as the only treatment for headaches, asthma, addiction, menstrual cramps, and others.

-The NIH panel stated that “there are a number of cases” in which acupuncture works.
+The NIH panel stated that “there are several cases” in which acupuncture works.
 Since the treatment has fewer aspect results and is less invasive than conventional remedies, “it is time to take it severely” and “enlarge its use into traditional medication.”

-These developments are naturally welcome, and the field of opportunity medicine have to, be thrilled with this innovative step.
+These developments are naturally welcome, and the field of opportunity medicine must be thrilled with this innovative step.

 The presupposition is that those “experts” of drugs are entitled and certified to bypass judgment at the scientific and healing deserves of opportunity remedy modalities.